seandlg/repetition-works/index.md

 >
 >[...]
 >
 > The role of repetition in driving plasticity and concomitant learning may be critical for rehabilitation.
 Plasticity may represent a surrogate marker of functional recovery indicative of behavioral change that is resistant to decay.
-We suggest that a sufficient level of rehabilitation is likely to be required in order to get the subject “over the hump”—that is, repetition may be needed to obtain a level of improvement and brain reorganization sufficient for the patient to continue to use the affected function outside of therapy and to maintain and make further functional gains.
+We suggest that a sufficient level of rehabilitation is likely to be required in order to get the subject "over the hump"---that is, repetition may be needed to obtain a level of improvement and brain reorganization sufficient for the patient to continue to use the affected function outside of therapy and to maintain and make further functional gains.

 and